Rincon Formation: Type locality and extent

 The type locality of the unit is in Ventura County, on the east side of Rincon Mountain, where the formation is exposed in the south-flowing Los Sauces Canyon, north of U.S. Highway 101 and in the vicinity of the Rincon Oil Field.
 The unit is mapped from Ventura County westward along the south slope of the Santa Ynez Mountains, as well as on portions of the north slope.
 It also occurs in a few places north of the Santa Ynez Fault, but outcrops nowhere north of the Santa Ynez River.
 In the subsurface it frequently is found in well cores, underlying the Monterey Formation and overlying the Vaqueros Formation.
 At the ground surface, the contact with the Vaqueros is obvious along the south slope of the mountains, for it is almost always defined by the line dividing the rounded, grassy foothills from the more rugged, chaparral-covered sandstones upslope.

-Thickness of the unit at the surface ranges from about 1400 to 1700 feet south of the mountain crest, averaging 1600 feet.
-It is less thick north of the mountains, attaining a maximum thickness of around 1000 feet at the western end of its range, and thinning to the east.
+Thickness of the unit at the surface ranges from about 1400 to 1700 ft south of the mountain crest, averaging 1600 feet.
+It is less thick north of the mountains, attaining a maximum thickness of around 1000 ft at the western end of its range, and thinning to the east.
 In the subsurface under the Santa Barbara Channel the thickness is variable but generally less than onshore.
-In well cores in the Hondo Offshore Oil Field the thickness is around 600 feet, while in the abandoned Coal Oil Point field it is 900 feet, and in the Cuarta Offshore Oil Field it is over 1200 feet thick.
+In well cores in the Hondo Offshore Oil Field the thickness is around 600 ft, while in the abandoned Coal Oil Point field it is 900 ft, and in the Cuarta Offshore Oil Field it is over 1200 ft thick.